I7-Examples/When-in-Rome-2/docs/source.txt

 When Disaster Zone ends:
 	increase plot depth by 1;
 	if the number of visible damaged things is less than 3, do nothing;
-	otherwise change Esther's utterance to "Esther pokes her head in.
+	otherwise now Esther's utterance is "Esther pokes her head in.
 'Whee-oo,' she says, crossing her arms and staring hard at [the list of damaged things in the location].
 'I see I'm going to enjoy filling out the expense report this week.'

 'Do you mind?
 I'm trying to work here,' you say, a little stiffly.